Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 4. Click OK.
 Make sure the “AutoTrading” button is enabled (green).

-Once running, you will see a panel in the top-left (by default) with the current state and statistics on both MT4 and MT5.
+Once running, you will see a dashboard in the top-left (by default) with the current state and statistics on both MT4 and MT5.

 3. On-chart panel explained (MT4 & MT5)

-After attaching the utility, the same style of panel appears on both platforms.
-It contains:
+After attaching the utility, the same dashboard style appears on both platforms.
+The latest panel is richer than the original simple label panel and includes:

 • NORMAL – within all configured limits